• Skip to primary navigation

 First off, if you’re new to the blog and website, start hERE.

 My main investment goal right now is to build a sufficient amount of passive income to cover my expenses.
-And long term value investing in stocks is how I plan to do this.
+I plan to do long-term value investing with a focus on growth and dividends.

 Bursa Malaysia